arjunmakesthings/itp-blog/content/emptiness.md

 from the next minute
 to
-the last second of demolition, a zillion blue children learn the ways of the water.
+the last second of holy demolition, a zillion blue children learn the ways of the water.